wubaoyuan/CNN-FCF-CVPR-2019/README.md

 - [OSQP](https://osqp.org/docs/get_started/python.html)

 ## Inference checkpoint files
-The trained models files can be found in [google drive](https://drive.google.com/drive/folders/1VGqpOhAGe9YQcyZTGbzitsLuELjQdsXW?usp=sharing), which can be used to reproduce the results of our paper.
+The inference models files can be found in [google drive](https://drive.google.com/drive/folders/1VGqpOhAGe9YQcyZTGbzitsLuELjQdsXW?usp=sharing), which can be used to reproduce the results of our paper.

 ## Training fcf models
 #### Training CIFAR-10